-DENT 250 Clinical Dent Hyg Theory III
+DENT 250 Clinical Dental Hygiene Theory III

-A continuation of DENT 223, this course expands beyond the basic concepts of dental hygiene theory with exposure to more difficult oral conditions and various modes of treatment.
+Prerequisite: Acceptance into the Dental Hygiene Program A continuation of DENT 223, this course expands beyond the basic concepts of dental hygiene theory with exposure to more difficult oral conditions and various modes of treatment.
 Topics include: effective patient communication, aspects of cultural diversity in regard to patient communication and treatment, dental hygiene care plan, phases of treatment, coding treatment, root morphology, advanced instrumentation, and advanced fulcrums.
 This course is offered in conjunction with DENT 252.

-DENT 251 Clinical Dent Hyg Practice II
+DENT 251 Clinical Dental Hygiene Practice II

-Prerequisite: Acceptance into the Dental Hygiene Program A continuation of DENT 151, this course provides additional practical experience in clinical patient treatment with an emphasis on early periodontal disease and light subgingival deposits.
+Prerequisite: Acceptance into the Dental Hygiene Program A continuation of DENT 151, this course provides additional practical experience in clinical patient treatment with an emphasis on comprehensive care for healthy adults, adults with gingivitis, children and adolescents.
 Offered in conjunction with DENT 223.

-DENT 252 Clinical Dent Hyg Practice III
+DENT 252 Clinical Dental Hygiene Practice III

-A continuation of DENT 251, this course provides clinical experience in more difficult client treatment needs exhibiting moderate to advanced periodontal involvement and moderate deposits.
+Prerequisite: Acceptance into the Dental Hygiene Program A continuation of DENT 251, this course provides comprehensive care for adults with gingivitis, periodontal disease, as well as care for specific population groups such as geriatric, medically compromised, and special needs.
 Increased client load is required.
 This course is offered in conjunction with DENT 250.